 When he worked at Texas Instruments, Dr. Yoram Solomon was dubbed "the great innovator."
-He holds 9 issued and 13 pending patents in the US and worldwide.
-He is the inventor of penveu, InterHome, and the driving force behind the creation of USB 3.
+He holds 21 patents in the US and worldwide.
+He is the inventor of penveu, InterHome, and the driving force behind the creation of USB 3 and mobile Wi-Fi.

-Dr. Solomon published 4 books: "Bowling with a Crystal Ball (two editions)," "From Startup to Maturity," and "Worst Diet Ever."
-He authored numerous articles, many of them published at the biggest innovation website, Innovation Excellence, and his blog on this website.
+Dr. Solomon published 7 books: "Un-Kill Creativity", "Blueprints for the Next Big Thing", "Bowling with a Crystal Ball (two editions)," "Business Plan through Investors' Eyes", "From Startup to Maturity," and "Worst Diet Ever."
+He authored numerous articles, many of them published at Inc. Magazine, Innovation Excellence, and his blog on this website.

 community and boards